thiswillbeyourgithub/wdoc/README.md

     - add an env variable or arg to overload the backend url for whisper.
 Then set it always for you and mention it there: https://github.com/fedirz/faster-whisper-server/issues/5
     - find a way to set a max cost at which to crash if it exceeds a maximum cost during a query, probably via the price callback
     - anki_profile should be able to be a path
-    - store wdoc's version and indexing timestamp in the metadata of the document
+    - store `wdoc`'s version and indexing timestamp in the metadata of the document
     - arg --oneoff that does not trigger the chat after replying.
 Allowing to not hog all the RAM if ran in multiple terminals for example through SSH
     - add a (high) token threshold above which two texts are not combined but just concatenated in the semantic order.
 It would avoid it loosing context.
 Use a --- separator
     - compute the cost of whisper and deepgram